 The Contactless Menus and E-Waiters Are The New Normal.
 Is Your Restaurant Ready?

-We built Jaac, the E-Waiter, to promote a contactless and safe ordering experience for all, long before the pandemic.
+We built Jaac, the E-Waiter, to promote a contactless ordering experience for all, long before the pandemic.

 With Jaac, customers can sit back, relax, and enjoy their meal and only interact with waiters when desired.
 And, restaurants can save on labor costs and reduce staff illness with limited customer interactions.
 E-Waiters are a win-win for everyone!